Malaysia’s Energy Transition: Challenges and Opportunities

 However, one of the key challenges is the country’s regulatory landscape, where clean energy developers still face hurdles.

-How Can Malaysia Ensure a Swift Energy Transition?
+How to Ensure a Swift Energy Transition in Malaysia?

 The country’s existing policies and market fundamentals provide a good foundation for advancing towards its decarbonisation goals.
 However, IRENA sees room for improvement in various aspects.
 It says that the country should decrease its reliance on expensive and unreliable fossil fuels and harness the vast, untapped potential of affordable local renewables.
 This could save the country USD 7 billion per year and reduce the need to budget for fuel subsidies.